Pediatric Orthopedic Treatments

 All pediatric orthopedic physicians at University Health are providers from UT Health San Antonio, our academic partner for high-quality healthcare.
 These doctors are at the forefront of groundbreaking research, the latest medical technologies and the most advanced techniques to serve our youngest patients.

-It is extremely common that kids get hurt while playing sports or simply playing around—but that doesn’t make injuries any less frightening.
-Broken bones, sports-related injuries and other accidents typically come through our pediatric emergency department, which is open 24 hours a day.
+It is extremely common that kids get hurt while playing sports or simply playing around — but that doesn’t make injuries any less frightening.
+Broken bones and sports-related injuries typically come through our pediatric emergency department, which is open 24 hours a day.
 Your child will get immediate care from one of our on-call orthopedic physicians.

 Pediatric Inpatient Services

-While your child is at University Hospital recovering from an accident or injury, we aim to make your family as comfortable as possible.
+While your child is at University Hospital recovering from an injury, we aim to make him or her and your family as comfortable as possible.

 Child Life Services

 Our Child Life team helps make your child feel at home as much as possible in our facilities, focusing on the emotional and developmental needs of children and their families.
 Some of the services our specialists provide include:

 - Coping skills to manage the stress of injury and hospitalization